CounterpartyXCP/Documentation/Developers/API.rst

 Overview
 --------

-The ``counterparty-lib`` server is a JSON RPC 2.0-based API based off of that of Bitcoin Core.
+The ``counterparty-lib`` server provides a JSON RPC 2.0-based API based off of that of Bitcoin Core.
 It is the primary means by which other applications should interact with the Counterparty network.

 The API server is started either through the [`CLI interface`](counterparty-cli.md) or with the [`counterparty-lib`](counterparty_lib.md) Python library.